zxc916684603/ecs/intl.en-US/API Reference/Instances/CreateInstance.md

 ## Description {#section_nnh_jcy_wdb .section}

-Before creating an instance, you can call [DescribeAvailableResource](reseller.en-US/API Reference/Regions/DescribeAvailableResource.md#) to view the available resources in a specified region.
+**Note:** Before creating an instance, you can call [DescribeAvailableResource](reseller.en-US/API Reference/Regions/DescribeAvailableResource.md#) to view the available resources in a specified region.
+[RunInstances](reseller.en-US/API Reference/Instances/RunInstances.md#) is recommended if you are going to create multiple instances in a single request.

 You are billed when you launch ECS services, so make sure that you understand the billing methods of ECS instances \(`InstanceChargeType`\).
 And, you must maintain a sufficient balance in your linked credit card or PayPal account to complete the payment or preauthorization.
 For more information, see [Subscription](../reseller.en-US/Pricing/Subscription.md#) \(`PrePaid`\) and [Pay-As-You-Go](../reseller.en-US/Pricing/Pay-As-You-Go.md#) \(`PostPaid`\).
 For a subscribed \(`PrePaid`\) instance, your available coupons are the first payment options by default.